About Markus Atmananda

 Soon after making this shift, he got recommended to meet Nukunu in Denmark.
 Nukunu was a spiritual teacher that had worked as a therapist at Osho’s ashram in the US during the 1980s and had been a student of the non-dual teacher Papapji in the 1990s.
 Markus underwent Nukunu’s “Non-dual training,” during which Nukunu gave him the name Atmananda, which translates to “the bliss of the Self.”
 This training combined therapy sessions that focused on expressing suppressed and dark emotions with tools for releasing them, all alongside non-dual meditation.

-Following his interaction with Nukunu, Markus felt a growing urge to learn from more non-dual teachers.
+Following his interaction with Nukunu, Atmananda felt a growing urge to learn from more non-dual teachers.
 He attended retreats and Satsangs with both Mooji and Adyashanti on several occasions.
-During this time, Markus Atmananda had his initial experiences of longer, more enduring moments of spiritual awakening.
+During this time, Atmananda had his initial experiences of longer, more enduring moments of spiritual awakening.
 For the first time, he felt a strong sense that he was on the right path.

-Around 2012, Markus began traveling to India more frequently and received a recommendation to meet a young Swami named Shashwat Ji in Rishikesh.
-Their brief encounter had a profound impact on Markus, leaving him with a feeling that he had encountered someone very special.
+Around 2012, Atmananda began traveling to India more frequently and received a recommendation to meet a young Swami named Shashwat Ji in Rishikesh.
+Their brief encounter had a profound impact on Atmananda, leaving him with a feeling that he had encountered someone very special.
 He crossed paths with Swami Shashwat Ji again two years later in Tiruvannamalai and began to realize that their meeting was not coincidental, foreseeing future encounters.

 In 2016, he found his way to Swami Shashwat’s ashram in Rishikesh, where he began to reside and dedicated several hours each day for many months to practices such as Self-inquiry, mantra meditations, bhajans, and contemplation.
 This period notably deepened his understanding of spiritual practices at their core.
 He had the privilege to directly witness the profound effects and immense support that a spiritual Sangha and a teacher radiating silence can offer throughout the spiritual journey.
 Overflowing with love and contentment, he bid farewell to the ashram in 2017.